 PAMELA BURGESS

-As a visual artist based in Los Angeles, my practice explores the concept, beauty, and meaning of landscape as seen through a personal lens.
-My focus is on California native flora and related issues affecting Southern California horticulture.
+I am a visual artist based in Los Angeles whose practice explores the concept, beauty, and meaning of landscape as seen through a personal lens.
+My focus is on California native flora and related issues affecting horticulture.

 The beauty of impermanence is the underlying theme of my work.

-My range of indoor and outdoor installations, drawings, photography, and sculpture reflects a broad professional background in fine art, design, fabrication and materials.
+I produce a range of indoor and outdoor installations, drawings, photography, and sculpture that reflects a broad professional background in fine art, design, fabrication and materials.

 To learn more, please click on the link to a 2024 interview with VoyageLA. https://voyagela.com/interview/conversations-with-pamela-burgess